manjeet88/TakeHome-1/README.md

 ## Implementation
 So what this program does do is very simple, it chunks a provided file using a caller specified concurrence and chunk size.

-This program create separate objects stored ( object size is based on the file size divided by the chunk size ) in the Oracle Cloud and will re-assembly ( TODO ) them in to the resulting file.
+This program creates separate objects stored (object size is based on the file size divided by the chunk size) in the Oracle Cloud and will re-assembly (TODO) them into the resulting file.
 Which isn't what the non-functional requirement:

     * Concurrency – There could be multiple writers trying to write/read the same object.
 Your design needs to handle that.
 Last write wins semantics is acceptable for this exercise.

 But it would be easily adapted to meet this requirement.
-The design choose to break the file into chunks, so that the data integrity will be consistent.
+The design chooses to break the file into chunks, so that the data integrity will be consistent.
 The last write wins suggestion seems short sided.

 ### Clone